MEDINA ORTHWEIN IN THE NEWS

 The state Senate voted to give final legislative approval Monday to SB132 by Sen. Scott Wiener, which would allow transgender, intersex and gender nonbinary people to decide whether to be housed in a men’s or women’s prison.

 SF Chronicle: Former ACT faculty member sues theater company for racial discrimination

-“I want American Conservatory Theater to take full responsibility and accountability for how they specifically have treated black folks there over the years,” said Stephen Buescher.
-“I want them to make a meaningful shift in what’s happening.
-I also want them to get some very strategic help from the outside to make that place more authentically equitable for black folks and people of color.”
+“I want American Conservatory Theater to take full responsibility and accountability for how they specifically have treated black folks over the years,” said Stephen Buescher.
+“I want them to make a meaningful shift in what’s happening and get strategic outside help to make that place more authentically equitable for Black folks and people of color.”